availabs/avail-datamanager-controller/spike/task-queue/experiments/005/README.md

 The public interface that pg-boss provides to keep track of a task's status requires the process in which pg-boss started the task to outlive the task.

-The problem this design creates is that out-of-the-box pg-boss is not robust across pg-boss process restarts.
-If we restart the DamaController to deploy new code, pg-boss handler functions will lose track of the tasks they are monitoring and assume they failed or expired and require restarting.
+The problem this design creates is that out-of-the-box pg-boss tasks are not robust across pg-boss process restarts.
+If we restart the DamaController to deploy new code, pg-boss handler functions will lose track of the tasks they are monitoring and assume they failed/expired and require a restart.

 More specifically, pg-boss' public interface uses an async [handler](https://github.com/timgit/pg-boss/blob/HEAD/docs/readme.md#workname--options-handler)